The present-day church and gardens is a popular Christian pilgrimage destination, visited by thousands on daily basis.

 The exact location of the mountain is not mentioned in the Gospels.
 Moreover, according to Luke the event did not take place on a mountain, but rather on “on a level place” (Luke 6:17).

-In the 18th century, some pilgrims identified the site of the Beatitudes at the cliff of Arbel, on the western shores of the Sea of Galilee.
-Others argue the site should be identified at Horns of Hattin, a hill west of Tiberias.
+In the 18th century, the cartographer of Napoleon recorded a local tradition of identifying the Mount of Beatitudes at the cliff of Arbel, on the western shores of the Sea of Galilee.
+Other contemporaneous traditions identified the event at the Horns of Hattin, west of Tiberias.

-In the year 2,000 John Paul II gave a mass to a crowd of about 100,000 Catholics on the western part of the mountain.
-This event proved that the site could indeed accommodate large crowds.
+In the year 2000, John Paul II delivered a mass to about 100,000 Catholics pilgrims next to the mountain.
+This event proves that the site can indeed accommodate large crowds.
 Nevertheless, this identification remains a modern era speculation.

-The Mountain of Beatitudes is perhaps also the place where Jesus chose his twelve disciples.
-“One of those days Jesus went out to a mountainside to pray, and spent the night praying to God.
+The Gospels suggest that Mount of Beatitudes may have been also the place where Jesus chose his twelve disciples: “One of those days Jesus went out to a mountainside to pray, and spent the night praying to God.
 When morning came, he called his disciples to him and chose twelve of them…” (Luke 6:12-16.
 Cf. Mark 3:13).
-Despite that, the Greek-Orthodox Church favored commemorating the disciples of Jesus at a church built in Capernaum, by the shore of the Sea of Galilee.
+Despite the geographical clear reference, the Greek-Orthodox church marks the event to have happen in Capernaum.
+It is marked by the Greek-Orthodox Capernaum’s Church of the twelve Apostles.

 Points of Interest in the Area